pavel-macovschi/yandex-disk/README.md

 ```

-### Some other methods are self-descriptive and easy to understand because most of them are similar to original API.
+### Some other methods are self-descriptive and easy to understand because the most of them are similar to original API.

 ### Read an official API documentation https://yandex.ru/dev/disk-api/doc/ru/ to get more details how to use methods and its arguments.